Over 650 primary schools across Victoria have registered for the Gallipoli Oaks Project.

 Since registrations opened in March 2013, schools have been allocated a tree on a first-come, first-served basis.

 The schools listed here were the first to register, and were allocated a Gallipoli Oak in April 2015.
-The list of schools that will receive a tree in 2016 can be found here.
+The list of schools that received a tree in 2016 can be found here, and for 2017 can be found here.
 Other registered schools (who applied up to or in April 2015) will receive a Gallipoli Oak as they become available during the Anzac Centenary 2015-2018.

 Each school will receive: